seeekr/crudl/README.md

         save,           // E.g. (req) => user(crudl.path.id).save(req)
         delete,         // E.g. (req) => user(crudl.path.id).delete(req)
     },
+    fields,             // A list of fields
+    fieldsets,          // A list of fieldsets

+    // Optional
+    tabs,               // A list of tabs
+    tabtitle,           // The title of the first tab normalize,          // The normalization function (dataToShow) => dataToShow denormalize,        // The denormalization function (dataToSend) => dataToSend validate,           // Frontend validation function
     permissions: {
         get: <boolean>,     // Does the user have a view permission?
         save: <boolean>,    // Does the user have a change permission?
         delete: <boolean>,  // Does the user have a delete permission?
     },
-    fields,             // A list of fields
-    fieldsets,          // A list of fieldsets

-    // Optional
-    tabs,               // A list of tabs
-    normalize,          // The normalization function (dataToShow) => dataToShow denormalize,        // The denormalization function (dataToSend) => dataToSend validate,           // Frontend validation function }
+}
 ```
 Either `fields` or `fieldsets`, but not both, must be specified.
 The attribute `validate` is a [redux-form](https://github.com/erikras/redux-form) validation function.